fubbleskag/arrakis-atlas/README.md

     - **Firestore**: Create a new Firestore database in Production mode.
 You will need to update the Security Rules to allow reads/writes.
     - **Storage**: Enable Cloud Storage.
 3.  **Get Firebase Config**: In your Firebase project settings, find your web app's configuration object.
+4.  **Create `.env.local` file**:
+    - In the root of your project, create a new file named `.env.local`.
+    - Copy the contents of `.env.local.example` into your new `.env.local` file.
-4.  **Update Config File**: Open `src/firebase/firebaseConfig.ts` and replace the placeholder `firebaseConfig` object with your project's actual keys.
+    - Replace the placeholder values with your actual Firebase project keys.
+    - **Important**: You must restart your development server after creating this file.
 5.  **Configure Storage CORS**: For the custom background image uploads to work, you must configure Cross-Origin Resource Sharing (CORS) for your Firebase Storage bucket.
 Follow the instructions in the `CORS_STORAGE_SETUP.md` file in the root of this project.

 ## Available Scripts